An overview of the fundamental ways you can dynamically change a page with JS.

 A way to get in touch if they are interested in working with you

-A user story is a description of one or more features of a piece of software.
+A is a description of one or more features of a piece of software.

 As a potential client, I want to: